wildelaw/resellers-inventory-mgmt/docs/BUILD_EVALUATION.md

 | `build-pi-glm-5.1` | 26 | 37 | 10 | 2 | 75 |
 | `build-opencode-1.17.4-glm-5.1` | 60 | 36 | 1 | 0 | 97 |

-Both Claude branches are fully type-safe in `src/`. opencode-1.17.4 has 97 type-escape occurrences concentrated in `auth.ts` session callbacks (e.g., `(session.user as any).id`), which silence the type checker rather than fix the missing NextAuth module augmentation.
-Both Claude branches and opencode-5.2 ship proper `declare module 'next-auth'` augmentation; opencode-5.2 still has 9 `as any` casts in non-auth code.
+Both Claude branches are fully type-safe in `src/`. opencode-1.17.4 has 97 type-escape occurrences concentrated in `auth.ts` session callbacks and route handlers (e.g., `(session.user as any).id`), which is why it still typechecks — the escapes silence the type checker rather than fix the missing NextAuth module augmentation.
+Claude and opencode-5.2 both ship proper `declare module 'next-auth'` augmentation; opencode-5.2 still has 9 `as any` casts in non-auth code.

 ### 4.2 Lint outcomes